eduardpeters/go-serve/README.md

 - `GET /players/{name}` should return a number indicating the total number of wins

 - `POST /players/{name}` should record a win for that name, incrementing for every subsequent POST

+- `GET /league` should return a list of all players in JSON format